 Over the coming days, this blog will show you how to:

 - Stay calm, centred, and grounded and connect more deeply with what matters most to you, no matter what happens

 - Make clear sense of what is happening

 - Find more opportunities to move forward

-- Maintain a long term sense of direction, focus, and continuity by getting clear on your purpose and values
+- Maintain a sense of direction, focus, and continuity by getting clear on your purpose and values

 - Describe your chosen way forward in a way that inspires you and other people to make it happen

-- Manage the emotional ups and downs that will undoubtedly arise as you move forward, both in yourself and the people around you
+- Manage the emotional ups and downs that will undoubtedly arise as you go forward

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.

 You can sign up to daily posts here.